Project Phase

 Will additional sport courts be added with this phase?

-Additional sport courts are among the amenities being considered for this final phase of Pine Nursery Park.
-Decisions will be informed by community recreation needs survey data, funding availability, activity compatibility with other park uses and other factors.
+Additional sport courts were among the amenities considered for Phase 5 of Pine Nursery Park, and a full-size basketball court will be added as well as additional pickleball courts.
+Decisions were informed by community recreation needs survey data, funding availability, activity compatibility with other park uses and other factors.

 Will field lighting be added with this phase?

-Field lighting is also being considered for this final phase of Pine Nursery Park.
-BPRD has very few lit fields across the community but they do enable the extended use of fields into evening hours and/or fall season in some cases.
-If lighting is installed, it will follow BPRD standard practices to meet dark sky requirements.
+Field lighting is being added to the existing ball fields.
+BPRD has very few lit fields across the community, and they enable the extended use of fields into evening hours and/or fall season.

 What is the relationship with outside groups at Pine Nursery Park?